Muchdi Purwopranjono: Promotion to Commandant General of Kopassus

-Loss of Kopasus command
+Loss of Kopassus command

 When Suharto resigned on 21 May 1998, Muchdi accompanied Prabowo to the Jakarta residence of new president B.J.
 Habibie at 11pm to present a draft cabinet line-up and recommended changes to the military leadership.
 Later that night, Muchdi reported to a gathering of Muslim leaders the meeting with Habibie had gone well.
 However, Habibie instead favored General Wiranto, who recommended Muchdi be sacked as Kopassus chief.
 After Habibie agreed, Wiranto instructed Army chief Subagyo Hadiswoyo to relieve Prabowo and Muchdi of their duties.

 During the May 1998 riots, Wiranto had assigned Kopassus officers, under the command of Muchdi, to protect Habibie's Jakarta house.
 These officers outnumbered the presidential guards at Habibie's house on 21 May and initially refused to leave without orders from Muchdi, but were convinced to leave on the evening of 22 May.
 On the afternoon of 22 May, Prabowo met with Muchdi at the state palace.
 Prabowo wanted more time before he and Muchdi would be transferred to non-combat positions, to create the perception that it was a normal military rotation, but Wiranto insisted on the changes being made immediately.
 On the morning of 23 May, Subagyo removed Muchdi from the command of Kopassus.
 Major-General Syahrir was sworn in as the new Kopassus chief on May 25.

 Muchdi was shifted to the non-combat role of deputy inspector general of TNI.
 On 1 March 2001, Muchdi was among 55 generals present at an Army headquarters meeting that agreed the Army should never try to seize power.